-APLS is defined by the presence of elevated titers of anti-phospholipid antibody with concomitant recurrent episodes of arterial, venous, small vessel thrombosis, and/or obstetric morbidity.
+APS is defined by the presence of elevated titers of antiphospholipid antibody with concomitant recurrent episodes of arterial, venous, or small vessel thrombosis and/or obstetric morbidity.
 Aside from painful cutaneous ulcers and necrosis, symptoms are variable depending on the organ system involved.
 The most common thrombotic events occur in the deep venous system, usually in the leg.
 Obstetric complications include premature delivery, unexplained fetal loss beyond 10 weeks of gestation, or 3 or more episodes of unexplained consecutive spontaneous abortions before 10 weeks of gestation.
 Respiratory compromise may signal a pulmonary embolism.
-A long list of neurologic deficits due to cerebral events has been compiled, including severe migraine headaches, visual disturbances, and stroke.
+Neurologic deficits due to cerebral events include severe migraine headaches, visual disturbances, and stroke.
 Renal, cardiac, hepatic, adrenal, and gastrointestinal thromboses produce their own symptomatology.
-Some of these patients have the clinical manifestations of Sneddon syndrome.
+Some patients with APS have the clinical manifestations of Sneddon syndrome.

-A premature birth of an otherwise healthy infant before 34 weeks of pregnancy due to maternal complications such as preeclampsia, eclampsia, or placental insufficiency.
+- A premature birth of an otherwise healthy infant before 34 weeks of pregnancy due to maternal complications such as preeclampsia, eclampsia, or placental insufficiency

-Two or more positive tests for anticardiolipin antibody (IgG and/or IgM) in serum or plasma at least 12 weeks apart by enzyme-linked immunosorbent assay (ELISA).
+- Two or more positive tests for anticardiolipin antibody (immunoglobulin G [IgG] and/or IgM, ie, greater than 40 GPL or MPL or greater than the 99th percentile) in serum or plasma, at least 12 weeks apart, by ELISA, and/or

 - Two or more positive plasma tests for lupus anticoagulant (ie, greater than 40 GPL or MPL or greater than the 99th percentile), at least 12 weeks apart, and/or